Afzal-Patel/twitter_coronavirus/README.md

 run_maps.sh is the bash script used to run map.py on every .zip file in parallel. nohup.out.txt shows the command line prompts while running run_maps.sh from start to finish.

-The viz directory contains all of the saved outputs from visualize.py, split by country and language for every hashtag in the map.py program.
+The viz directory contains all of the saved outputs from visualize.py (obtained from running create_viz.sh), split by country and language for every hashtag in the map.py program.

 Each file is named after the hashtag it represents.